 - 1. The conversion of the respective redemption amount or settlement amount upon maturity, on the exercise day (for warrants) and on the valuation day (for reverse convertibles) from the respective foreign currency into the corresponding product currency is done on the basis of the respective FC/PC fixings displayed on the effective day on the Reuters page <ECBREF=> or another page replacing such page or, if the exchange rate is not displayed on another Reuters page, it is based on the exchange rate displayed on the page of another data vendor.
 Should the exchange rate no longer be calculated in the manner defined or displayed as mentioned above, the issuer shall have the right to define the applicable exchange rate on the basis of the market rules effective at the time for calculating exchange rates. - 2.
 In the case of "quanto" currency hedged securities, the respective foreign currency is always expressed 1:1 in the product currency.
 This means that the respective foreign currency unit automatically corresponds to a unit of the respective product currency.

 § 11.
 Underlying Instrument

-The underlying instruments of the structured securities are Silver and the Precious Metal-Basket (see FT, line 10 - 12).
+The certificates are based on commodity baskets (see FT, line 10 - 12).